HTML Report for SCCM Site Component Warnings and Errors

 $connectionString = "Server=$dataSource;Database=$database;Integrated Security=SSPI;"

-$connection = New-Object TypeName System.Data.SqlClient.SqlConnection
+$connection = New-Object -TypeName System.Data.SqlClient.SqlConnection

 $connection.ConnectionString = $connectionString